Narrowing of the Opening Between the Stomach and Small Intestine (Pyloric Stenosis) in Infants: What to Know

 What are the causes?

-The cause of this condition is not known.
+The cause of pyloric stenosis is not known.

 What increases the risk?

-The risk of pyloric stenosis may be greater if:
+The risk of pyloric stenosis may be greater if your baby is:

-• Your child was put on a certain type of antibiotic (macrolides) shortly after birth.
+• Your baby was given certain antibiotics shortly after birth.

 What are the signs or symptoms?

-The main symptom of pyloric stenosis is projectile vomiting in the first weeks of life without any other signs of illness.
-Other signs and symptoms include:
+The main symptom of pyloric stenosis is very forceful (projectile) throwing up in the first weeks of life.
+Often there are no other signs of illness and your baby may not look sick.

 • Rippling of belly muscles.